whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #34<br/>What does your path back to grace look like?</div>
 </b><div class="rev-act-body">Think of someone who disappointed you recently.
 Perhaps they lied to you or didn't keep a promise.
 Decide what words you would need to hear from them, and what actions you would need to see for you to begin trusting them again.
-Imagine if you were in their shoes, and you realized you'd made a mistake.
-Think if you would want to be treated the same way.</div></div>
+Ensure your path back to grace follows the golden rule, so you treat others the way you would want to be treated.</div></div>